Ermont

 Ermont (/fr/) is a commune in the Val-d'Oise department, in the northern suburbs of Paris, France.
 It is located 17.2 km from the center of Paris.
-It has around 28,000 inhabitants, which makes Ermont one of the most important cities in Val d'Oise.
-Ermont has experienced rapid urbanization thanks to railway transport and industrialization, with the population of Ermont being just 9000 after the Second World War to now more than 28,000.
+It has around 29,000 inhabitants, which makes Ermont one of the most important cities in Val d'Oise.
+Ermont has experienced rapid urbanization thanks to railway transport and industrialization, with the population of Ermont being just 9,000 after the Second World War.